 This triptych is a masterpiece of Australian art.
-It was produced three years after Federation and from one perspective was a display of nationalistic pride in the Australian pioneer legacy and the future prosperity of the city in the background.
+It was produced three years after Australian Federation and from one perspective was a display of nationalistic pride in the Australian pioneer legacy and the future prosperity of the city in the background.
 The narrative, however, is ambiguous if the focus is on the woman’s sad expression and body language.
-This is a theme that can also be seen in another Frederick McCubbin painting called “On the Wallaby Track” as seen below.
+This theme can also be seen in another Frederick McCubbin painting called “On the Wallaby Track” as seen below.

 “On the Wallaby Track” by Frederick McCubbin

 It is interesting to note that initially there were no buyers for “The Pioneer” until a friend suggested that the town in the last panel be made to look like the city of Melbourne.
 McCubbin painted in the view of Melbourne and the painting soon sold.

 Frederick McCubbin (1855 – 1917) was an Australian artist and prominent member of the Heidelberg School art movement, also known as Australian Impressionism.
 McCubbin was born in Melbourne, Australia and worked for a time as solicitor’s clerk, a coach painter and in his family’s bakery business.
 Meanwhile, he also studied art at the National Gallery of Victoria’s School of Design, where he met Tom Roberts and studied under Eugene von Guerard.
 He also studied at the Victorian Academy of the Arts and sold his first painting in 1880 at the age of twenty-five.